synalp/jtrans/README.md

 ## Warning

-As of today, JTrans is still alpha-quality software:
+As of today, JTrans:

-- It only works with French texts for now, but we plan to introduce support for other languages in the future (particularly English).
+- Only works with French texts for now, but we plan to introduce support for other languages in the future (particularly English).

-- It is currently tailored to the conventions used in a certain set of corpora.
+- Is currently tailored to the conventions used in a certain set of corpora.

-- Over the years, JTrans has gone through many iterations brought by several developers.
-The codebase is in the process of being cleaned up, so don't be surprised if some parts are still "hectic".

 ## License